-Our first main result addresses small \emph{average} prediction error, \emph{i.e.}\ the prediction error $|h(x)-f(x)|^2$ averaged over some specified input distribution $\mathcal{D}(x)$.
-We rigorously show that, for any $\cE$, $O$, and $\mathcal{D}$, and for any quantum ML model, one can always design a \emph{restricted} classical ML model achieving similar average prediction error such that $N_{\mathrm{C}}$ is larger than $N_{\mathrm{Q}}$ by only a small polynomial factor.
-We say that the classical ML model is \emph{restricted} if the POVM after each execution of $\cE$ is a measurement of the observable $O$ whose expectation value we wish to predict; in this special case, $o_i \in \mathbb{R}$ and $\E[o_i] = \Tr(O\cE(\ketbra{x_i}{x_i}))$.
-Hence, there is no exponential advantage of quantum ML over classical ML if the goal is to achieve a small average prediction error, and the efficiency is quantified by the number of times $\cE$ is used in the classical or quantum model.
+Our first main result addresses small \emph{average} prediction error, i.e.\ the prediction error $|h(x)-f(x)|^2$ averaged over some specified input distribution $\mathcal{D}(x)$.
+We rigorously show that, for any $\cE$, $O$, and $\mathcal{D}$, and for any quantum ML model, one can always design a classical ML model achieving a similar average prediction error such that $N_{\mathrm{C}}$ is larger than $N_{\mathrm{Q}}$ by at worst a small polynomial factor.
+Hence, there is no exponential advantage of quantum ML over classical ML if the goal is to achieve a small average prediction error, and if the efficiency is quantified by the number of times $\cE$ is used in the learning process.

+This statement holds for existing quantum ML models running on near-term devices \cite{havlivcek2019supervised, schuld2019quantum, huang2020power} and future quantum ML models yet to be conceived.
+We note, though, that while there is no large advantage in query complexity, a substantial quantum advantage in computational complexity is possible \cite{servedio2004equivalences}.

 However, the situation changes if the goal is to achieve a small \emph{worst-case} prediction error rather than a small average prediction error --- an exponential separation between $N_{\mathrm{C}}$ and $N_{\mathrm{Q}}$ becomes possible if we insist on predicting $f(x)=\Tr(O \cE(\lvert x \rangle \! \langle x \rvert))$ accurately for \emph{every} input $x$.
 We illustrate this point with an example: accurately predicting expectation values of Pauli observables in an unknown $n$-qubit quantum state $\rho$.
 This is a crucial subroutine in many quantum computing applications; see e.g.~\cite{peruzzo2014variational, kokail2019self, huang2019near, crawford2020efficient, huang2020predicting, izmaylov2019unitary, jiang2020optimal, huggins2019efficient}.
 We present a quantum ML model that uses $N_{\mathrm{Q}}=\mathcal{O}(n)$ copies of $\rho$ to predict expectation values of all $n$-qubit Pauli observables.
-In contrast we prove that \emph{any} classical ML model requires $N_{\mathrm{C}}=2^{\Omega(n)}$ copies of $\rho$ to achieve the same task even if the classical ML can perform arbitrary adaptive single-copy POVM measurements.
+In contrast we prove that \emph{any} classical ML model requires $N_{\mathrm{C}}=2^{\Omega(n)}$ copies of $\rho$ to achieve the same task even if the ML model can perform arbitrary adaptive single-copy POVM measurements.